IBM/helm101/tutorial/Lab3/README.md

 # Lab 3.
 Keeping track of the deployed application

-Lets say you have deployed different release versions of your application (i.e. you upgraded the running application).
+Let's say you deployed different release versions of your application (i.e., you upgraded the running application).
 How do you keep track of the versions and how can you do a rollback?

-# Revision management using Kubernetes directly
+# Revision management using Kubernetes

-In this part of the lab we should illustrate revision management of `guestbook`, using Kubernetes directly.
-Unfortunately, Kubernetes does not provide any support for revision management.
-The onus is on you to provide management of your systems and any updates or changes you make.
+In this part of the lab, we should illustrate revision management of `guestbook` by using Kubernetes directly, but we can't.
+This is because Kubernetes does not provide any support for revision management.
+The onus is on you to manage your systems and any updates or changes you make.
+However, we can use Helm to conduct revision management.

 # Revision management using Helm

-In this part of the lab we illustrate revision management on the deployed application `guestbook-demo`, using Helm.
+In this part of the lab, we illustrate revision management on the deployed application `guestbook-demo` by using Helm.

-With Helm every time an install, upgrade, or rollback happens, the revision number is incremented by 1.
+With Helm, every time an install, upgrade, or rollback happens, the revision number is incremented by 1.
 The first revision number is always 1.
 Helm persists release metadata in configmaps, stored in the Kubernetes cluster.
-Everytime your release changes, it appends that to the existing data.
+Every time your release changes, it appends that to the existing data.
 This provides Helm with the capability to rollback to a previous release.

 Let's see how this works in practice.

-1. Check the number of deployments
+1. Check the number of deployments:

+    ```console
-    ```$ helm history guestbook-demo```
+    $ helm history guestbook-demo
+    ```

     You should see output similar to the following because we did an upgrade in [Lab 2](../Lab2/README.md) after the initial install in [Lab 1](../Lab1/README.md):